gorodnichy/PINN/README.md

+# This library is developed as part of the Ph.D. work of Dmitry Gorodnichy.

+Now in 2017 everyone talks about fully-connected Deep Neural Networks.
+They were the subject of my Ph.D. dissertation twenty years ago,  in 1997.

-### PINN: Associative Neural Networks based on Pseudo-inverse (aka Projection) Learning Rules
+### PINN: Pseudo-inverse (aka Projection) Neural Network

 See http://www.videorecognition.com/memory/pinn/ for more details